Portugal's Dairy Industry: An Overview

 Key Enterprises in the Dairy Market

-Prominent dairy enterprises in Portugal include Agros, Lactogal, Queijo São Jorge, and Longa Vida.
-Important dairy farms include Quinta da Aveleda, Herdade do Esporão, and Casa da Insua, which contribute significantly to the dairy industry.
+Prominent dairy companies in Portugal include Agros, Lactogal, Queijo São Jorge, and Longa Vida.
+Leading dairy farms contributing to the industry are Quinta da Aveleda, Herdade do Esporão, and Casa da Insua.

 Exports and Imports of Dairy Products

-Portugal exports around 200 million liters of dairy products annually, predominantly to European neighbors.
-Meanwhile, imports are approximately 100 million liters per year, maintaining a balanced domestic dairy market.
+Portugal exports about 200 million liters of dairy products annually, mainly to neighboring European countries.
+Conversely, the country imports approximately 100 million liters of dairy products each year, maintaining a balanced domestic dairy market.

 Significant Events in the Dairy Industry